snowplow/dbt-snowplow-normalize/README.md

 Please refer to the [doc site](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/) for a full breakdown of the package.

-> Note that currently only data processed by the [Snowplow Web dbt package](https://github.com/snowplow/dbt-snowplow-web) is supported and any filters applied within this package will also be applied here e.g. `app_id`.

 ### Adapter Support

 The snowplow-normalize v0.1.0 package currently supports BigQuery, Databricks & Snowflake.